-For families who applied using a paper application form their outcome letter will be sent using 1st class post on national offer day.
+Families who applied using a paper application form will be sent their outcome letter via 1st class post on national offer day.

 Late applications (received after national closing date)

 Applicants whose common application form (CAF) is received by the third Friday in February in the year of expected admission will be sent their outcome on national offer day.